jasonyanglu/jasonyanglu.github.io/_pages/about.md

 ## Recent News
+* **Feb 27 2025**: One paper about semi-supervised federated learning is accepted by CVPR .
+Congrats to Yijie!
 * **Dec 10 2024**: Two AAAI papers are accepted!
 * **Oct 10 2024**: Two IJCV papers are accepted!
 * **Oct 10 2024**: Win the second prize in the MICCAI long-tail chest x-ray challenge.
 Congrats to Ruichi!